afif-ayoubi/Clever-Karma/README.md

-Now, you should be able to run Coffee Express locally and explore its features.
+Now, you should be able to run Clever Karma  locally and explore its features.